RenaudDev/ChristianWritings/content/en/Glossary/Platonism.md

 ---
 title: "Platonism"
-description: Discover the essence of Platonismm.
-Understand key terms and concepts in Platonismphilosophy in a simple and concise way.
+description: Discover the essence of Platonism.
+Understand key terms and concepts in Platonist philosophy in a simple and concise way.
 author: Renaud Gagne
 shortname: Platonism
 enableToc: false